Last Updated on January 4, 2021

 Fanny Hill: Screenwriter Andrew Davies brings all of his sly wit to this adaptation of 18th-century Britain’s most notorious novel.
 With a mischievous glint in her eye and plenty of knowing winks, Fanny relates her journey from wholesome naif to worldly woman.
 Add to your WATCHLIST

 The Far Pavilions: This epic tale of passion, treachery, and intrigue in colonial India is based on the international bestseller by M.M.
 Kaye.
 Ben Cross is a young army officer fighting local unrest and cultural prejudice, with Amy Irving as his forbidden love.
 Christopher Lee, Omar Sharif, and John Gielgud also star.
+Available only with the Prime Acorn TV Add-on Channel.
 Add to your WATCHLIST

 I, Claudius: Winner of an Emmy and numerous other awards, this BBC epic is a tale of ambition, debauchery, and intrigue based on the novels by Robert Graves.
 Rated one of the “100 Best TV Shows of All Time” by Time magazine, the series spans the history of the Roman Empire from Augustus through Claudius and stars Derek Jacobi, Patrick Stewart, Sian Phillips, Lindsay Duncan, John Hurt, and Brian Blessed.
 Add to your WATCHLIST